t-b/inferno/docs/README.md

 The Inferno installer adds inferno.exe to the windows PATH environment variable.
 You can open a command prompt anywhere and run inferno --help to get started.

-A batch file inferno.bat is also available to open a command prompt to the folder containing inferno so that it is easy to run in the event your PATH gets changed.
+A batch file inferno.bat is also available to open a command prompt and execute inferno --help.

 If you want to make a shortcut use inferno.bat since running inferno.exe from windows explorer won't do anything.